dseeley/gold-img-build/README.md

 ### Credentials
 Credentials are encrypted inline in the playbooks using ansible-vault.
-+ Where they are specific to a VPC environment (e.g. dev/stage etc), they are encrypted with environment-specific password, which should be exported in the environment variable: `VAULT_PASSWORD_BUILDENV`
++ They are specific to a VPC environment (e.g. dev/stage etc), they are encrypted with environment-specific password, which should be exported in the environment variable: `VAULT_PASSWORD_BUILDENV`
-+ Where they are generic the are exported via `VAULT_PASSWORD_ALL`

 ```
-export VAULT_PASSWORD_ALL=<'all' password>
 export VAULT_PASSWORD_BUILDENV=<'dev/stage/prod' password>
 ```